raphyduck/media_librarian/README.md

     * Rename all command line function arguments to append suffix indicating type (like "no_prompt_int") to allow dynamic configuration.
 Arguments should be suffixed on the fly in args dispatch gem
     * Web UI/GUI with assisted configuration
     * Automatically check for new commits on master and auto-update (as a task)
-    * Install external requirements like phantomjs from inside the application
+    * Install external requirements like chromium from inside the application
     * Restart daemon
     * Make it cross-platform
     * Trackers as templates